apokalov/Java-reference-cards/README.md

 @OneToOne(fetch=FetchType.LAZY)
 ```
 For collection relationships sending `size()` is normally the best way to ensure a lazy relationship is instantiated.
 For `OneToOne` and `ManyToOne` normally just accessing the relationship is enough (i.e. `employee.getAddress()`).
 Another solution is to use the JPQL `JOIN FETCH` for the relationship when querying the objects.
-A join fetch will normally ensure the relationship has been instantiated.

 #### 9. Cascading
 Relationships can have a cascade option that allows to model dependent relationships such as `Order` -> `OrderLine`.
 Cascading such relationship allows for the Order's -> OrderLines to be persisted, removed, merged along with their parent.
 The following operations can be cascaded, as defined in the `CascadeType` enum:
 - `PERSIST` - Cascaded the `EntityManager.persist()` operation.
 If `persist()` is called on the parent, and the child is also new, it will also be persisted.
 If it is existing, nothing will occur, although calling `persist()` on an existing object will still cascade the persist operation to its dependents.
-- `REMOVE` - Cascaded the `EntityManager.remove()` operation.
-If remove() is called on the parent then the child will also be removed.
+- `REMOVE` - If `EntityManager.remove()` is called on the parent then the child will also be removed.
 This should only be used for dependent relationships.
-If you remove a dependent object from a `OneToMany` collection it will not be deleted, JPA requires that you explicitly call `remove()` on it.
+If one removes a dependent object from a `OneToMany` collection it will not be deleted, JPA requires that you explicitly call `remove()` on it.
 - `MERGE` - Cascaded the `EntityManager.merge()` operation.
 - `REFRESH` - Cascaded the `EntityManager.refresh()` operation.
 Be careful enabling this for all relationships, as it could cause changes made to other objects to be reset.
 - `ALL` - Cascaded all the above operations.